gcfrxbots/rxbot/README.md

 ⚠️ This project is still in early development, so despite pre-release testing, it may not function as expected.
 Please report bugs using Github's *Issues* tab, or in the [Rxbots Discord](https://discord.gg/8FRQBJy). ⚠️

-**There is a known issue with Pytube right now causing youtube requests to not work.
-There is a fix posted in the discord.**

 *(Readme last updated for v2.2.1)*

 -----